chriskirknielsen/dotcom-2024/src/content/posts/2020/2020-07-18-inline-lists-with-conditional-separators.md

     - quick-tip
 ---

-Here's a quick tip that my manager shared with me (thanks Matthew! — and you can find a version of it on [StackOverflow](https://stackoverflow.com/questions/15306108/css-styling-for-horizontal-list-with-bullet-only-between-elements/40162380#40162380), by Tom Robinson from 2016!).
-I always keep coming back to it, looking in repositories for old projects: I figured it's about time I had an easy way to find it.
+Here’s a quick tip that my manager shared with me (thanks Matthew! — and you can find a version of it on [StackOverflow](https://stackoverflow.com/questions/15306108/css-styling-for-horizontal-list-with-bullet-only-between-elements/40162380#40162380), by Tom Robinson from 2016!).
+I always keep coming back to it, looking in repositories for old projects: I figured it’s about time I had an easy way to find it.

-Say you have an inline list of items that are next to each other, but the list is long or the container is narrow — whichever, as long as it's at risk of wrapping to a new line.
+Say you have an inline list of items that are next to each other, but the list is long or the container is narrow — whichever, as long as it’s at risk of wrapping to a new line.
 And what if you wanted to have a separator between each item?
 Sounds easy, right?
-Add a pseudo-element on each `li` that has a sibling, like `li + li::after`, and you're done!
+Add a pseudo-element on each `li` that has a sibling, like `li + li::after`, and you’re done!

 Not quite.

 If your list wraps, you will see your separator at the end of a line (or in some cases, even at the start of the next one!), which doesn't look all that great.
-Let's try to fix that!
+Let’s try to fix that!

-The heart of this trick is the following idea, a very clever one: whitespace is collapsed between words if it's at a line break.
-However, if that pseudo-element has a `display` value other than `inline`, it won't collapse, so you can't use regular sizing properties like `width` or `padding`, but you can use text-related ones… like `letter-spacing`!
+The heart of this trick is the following idea, a very clever one: whitespace is collapsed between words if it’s at a line break.
+However, if that pseudo-element has a `display` value other than `inline`, it won’t collapse, so you can't use regular sizing properties like `width` or `padding`, but you can use text-related ones… like `letter-spacing`!

 By defining a rather high letter spacing, we can adjust the length of our whitespace so that there is enough room for our separator.
-We'll add that via a background-image, since we need the `content` to be a whitespace (`" "`) and nothing else.
+We’ll add that via a background-image, since we need the `content` to be a whitespace (`" "`) and nothing else.

-Here's the whole setup, using a pipe as a separator, similar to what I use on my website footer:
+Here’s the whole setup, using a pipe as a separator, similar to what I use on my website footer:

 ```css
 /*